-Attendance is not required nor will it be recorded.
-However, it is highly recommended that you attend class.
+Since you are all mature, responsible, and ambitious young adults, attendance is not required nor will it be recorded.
+However, it is recommended that you not miss class as your final grade will be positively correlated with attendance.
 If attendance becomes an issue we reserve the right to give announced or unannounced quizzes for points throughout the semester.